PenHsuanWang/kafka-fetch-server/README.md

 ---

-## 3.2.
-Consumer Group Monitoring Endpoints
+### **3.2.
+Consumer Group Monitoring Endpoints**

 In addition to managing individual consumers, the Kafka Fetcher Server provides endpoints to **monitor consumer groups**.
-These allow you to **list** available groups and **fetch offset details** (e.g., committed offsets) for a particular group.
+These allow you to list available groups, fetch offset details for a particular group, and calculate lag for each partition in a topic.

-### 3.2.1.
-List Consumer Groups
+#### **3.2.1.
+List Consumer Groups**

 **Endpoint**:
 ```